element-hq/compound/README.md

 ## Develop

-This project is using Storybook to document the design system.
+This project is using [Storybook](https://storybook.js.org/) to document the design system.
 It gets automatically deployed when a new commit is pushed to the main branch.
-To develop locally, you will need [node](https://nodejs.org/en/) and [yarn](https://classic.yarnpkg.com/lang/en/)
+To develop locally, you will need [node](https://nodejs.org/en/) and [yarn](https://classic.yarnpkg.com/lang/en/).

 Once installed, run the following command at the root of this project